Kyle Dempsey: Career

 Dempsey made his first-team debut for Carlisle United on 28 January 2014 in a 3–0 win over Milton Keynes Dons.
 Dempsey scored 11 goals on top of 10 assists in his first professional season.
 He was named as Carlisle's Player of the Year for the 2014–15 season.

 He signed for Championship club Huddersfield Town on 10 July 2015 for an undisclosed fee on a three-year contract.
 He made his debut as an 83rd-minute substitute in a 2–0 defeat against Hull City at the KC Stadium on 8 August 2015.
 His first league start came in their 2–2 draw against Reading at the Madejski Stadium on 3 November 2015.
 His first goal for the club came in a 4–2 defeat against Brentford at Griffin Park on 19 December 2015.

 On 29 August 2016, with his chances limited at Huddersfield, Dempsey joined League One club Fleetwood Town on a season-long loan.
 He signed for the club permanently on a three-year contract on 19 May 2017.

 Dempsey joined Fleetwood's League One rivals Peterborough United on 7 January 2019 on loan until the end of the 2018–19 season.

 On 17 August 2020, Dempsey joined League One club Gillingham and was made captain for the 2020-21 season.
 He was named team captain the following month.
 Dempsey attracted interest and an offer in the January 2021 transfer window, but Gillingham turned the offer down and Dempsey remained at the club.

 Dempsey joined Bolton Wanderers on 31 January 2022 for a fee around £150,000.

-On 1 March 2023 at Carlisle Crown Court, Dempsey admitted an assault on a Maryport doorman on 16 July 2022 and, along with his father, was granted unconditional bail ahead of sentencing on 11 April 2023.
+On 2 April 2023, he started in the 2023 EFL Trophy Final, scoring the opening goal against Plymouth Argyle; Bolton won 4–0.
+On 27 June 2023, he signed a two-year extension at Bolton, keeping him at the club until 2026.